 - Murder or Attempted Murder

 If you have been charged with a gun crime in South Carolina, your very freedom could be at stake without an experienced York County criminal defense attorney behind you.
-Our Criminal defense attorney Fort Mill will help you understand each detail of your charges during a thorough and free consultation by calling (803) 548-2468 today.
+Our Criminal defense attorney Fort Mill will help you understand each detail of your charges during a thorough and consultation by calling (803) 548-2468 today.
 You do not have to face the solicitor’s office alone.
 Allow our skilled criminal defense attorneys at the David W. Martin Law Group to review your case, so you can get the answers you need to move forward by putting these charges behind you.